ibm-cloud-docs/account/delete-resources.md

 {: #delete-resource-instance-terraform}
 {: terraform}

 Use the following steps to delete resource instances by using Terraform.
-Before you can delete resource instances by using Terraform, make sure that you have completed the following:

 1. You can delete a resource instance by removing the following code block from your terraform file.
 You must have created the `resource_instance` using the terraform file.